Forclosure Prevention

 Throughout the foreclosure process, whether you work with a counselor or on your own, you should save every notice or communication you receive from your bank.
 If you are working with a counselor, you should share any communication from your bank with your counselor, so they can advise you on what to do.

-In Washington state, the (NOPFO) is the first of three notices your loan servicer is required to send you after you miss a mortgage payment.
+In Washington state, the Notice of Pre-Foreclosure Options (NOPFO) is the first of three notices your loan servicer is required to send you after you miss a mortgage payment.
 You may receive other notices from your lender indicating you have missed a payment, but the NOPFO always includes the phrase “important rights for homeowners.”
 This notice informs you of your right to an in-person or phone meeting with your lender, called a “Meet and Confer,” regarding the missed payment(s) and your options.
 You should respond to the NOPFO within 30 calendar days from the date on the notice to request the meeting and we recommend doing so by certified mail so you have proof of its send date and receipt.
 If you respond in time, the bank must meet with you and must wait 90 days from the date of the NOPFO before posting a Notice of Default, which is the next required notice.
 If you choose not to respond, the lender can issue the Notice of Default 30 days after the date on the NOPFO.
 We highly recommend that you work with a counselor and have them with you during the meeting with your loan servicer.
 Contact the WHRC Hotline to learn more and/or get connected to a housing counselor.

 You should respond to the Notice of Pre-Foreclosure Options by certified mail and keep the returned green receipt that shows the lender has received your request.
 Include your loan number, the date you received the notice, and either request an in-person meeting in your county or a meeting via telephone with your lender.
 The Notice of Pre-Foreclosure Options should include an address to which you can send the response.
 You can use this template to request the meeting: